This page may contain affiliate links. Learn More.

 Kids love animals and sharks are no different.
-We had a ton of fun with an educational shark party for kids and I know you will too.
+We had a ton of fun with an educational shark party for kids at our home daycare and I know you will too.
 Check out these ideas for special days in home daycare.

 Kids can learn so much by celebrating something like sharks with a party.
 We decided to celebrate shark week and learn a ton about sharks.
 I love to make learning fun.
 My kids are 2-4 so we don’t dive too deeply into what sharks do and how they hunt, but we can talk about a lot of things.

 Educational shark information like how many different kinds of sharks are there, how many teeth do they have, how big are they, and things like that are fun to talk about.
 We found a shark fact for kids sheet and I let the kids guess what they thought the answer were and then I told them the information.
 There are actually some really big sharks out there in the ocean!

 Obviously baby shark is popular and we sang the baby shark song over and over during our shark party.
 We learned all of the motions and enjoyed the music and movement time.

 I also found the kids these cute funny shark hats and we enjoyed wearing those while we sang and played.